How to Wean Your Baby Off the Dummy

 There is no right or wrong age to wean your baby off the dummy, but there is such thing as good timing.

-There's the easiest time - which is between between 4-6 months of age, before they have much of a memory and haven't yet developed any psychological attachment.
+- There's the easiest time, which is between 4-6 months of age, before they have much of a memory and haven't yet developed any psychological attachment.

 At any of these stages, it's important that you don't try to ditch the dummy when your child is going through particularly stressful changes, such as moving house, starting school or daycare, going through a change in their sleep patterns or feeling unwell.